chasewnelson/SNPGenie/README.md

 ## <a name="additional-scripts"></a>Additional Scripts

-Additional scripts, provided to help in the preparation of SNPGenie input, have moved to the <a target="_blank" href="https://github.com/chasewnelson/CHASeq">CHASeq</a> repository.
-There you can find gb2gtf.pl, gff2gtf.pl, split_fasta.pl, vcf2revcom.pl, and lots of other useful stuff.
-Enjoy!
+Previous versions of the additional scripts, provided to help in the preparation of SNPGenie input, have moved to the <a target="_blank" href="https://github.com/chasewnelson/CHASeq">CHASeq</a> repository.
+Here, you can find the following scripts for use in converting files to the reverse complement strand, to be run as follows:

+* Convert a VCF file to the reverse complement by inputting the file and the total sequence length of the corresponding FASTA:

+`vcf2revcom.pl <file_name>.vcf <seq_length>`

+* Convert a GTF file to the reverse complement by inputting the file and the total sequence length of the corresponding FASTA:

+`gtf2revcom.pl <file_name>.gtf <seq_length>`

+* Convert a FASTA file (containing one sequence) to the reverse complement by inputting the file:

+`fasta2revcom.pl <seq>.fa`

 ## <a name="troubleshooting"></a>Troubleshooting